Explore Kniterate

 • know the yarn weight, nm 6 wool.

 • Set the speed.
-It’s important to knit slowly when you are testing a new yarn
+It’s important to knit slowly when you are testing a new yarn (<200), and start transfer at 80.
+A new swatch should also be < 300

 Right underneath the needle beds, two rollers catch the fabric and pull it down.
 The amount of force with which they pull the fabric down is called the takedown.